Go From Total Beginner to Data Engineer with Our New Path

 In short: the DE path is now ready to take you from scratch all the way to your goal.

-Oh, and did we mention the first three courses on this path are totally free?
+Oh, and did we mention that three courses on this path are totally free?
 All you have to do is sign up for a Dataquest account.

 What's New in the Data Engineering Path?